regebro/reportingdb/reportingdb.rst

 .. note::

    And you want to make reports.
 Many reports.
 Which office is selling most of the yellow telephones?
-How has shipping costs developed the last few years?
+Which workflow step are people getting stuck at?
    Are we actually getting new customers in a rate higher than we lose old ones?
 People have many questions.

    So you have a big database, right, and the database is extremely normalized, because it was designed by people who had taken university courses in relational databases.
-So this means that no data is duplicated anywhere, which gives you a lot of tables many that only have a key column and a value column, and means you have to make many, many joins.
+So this means that no data is duplicated anywhere, which gives you a lot of tables, many only have a key column and a value column, and means you have to make many, many joins.
 Everytime you make a query.
 And if you make a small mistake, your query will not run in ten seconds, it will take 10 hours.